huggingface/transformers/docs/source/main_classes/pipelines.rst

 Pipelines
 ----------------------------------------------------

-The pipelines are a great an easy way to use models for inference.
+The pipelines are a great and easy way to use models for inference.
 These pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks, including Named Entity Recognition, Masked Language Modeling, Sentiment Analysis, Feature Extraction and Question Answering.